My Role at BCS Wealth Management

-I enjoy continuing education and over the years I have obtained various licenses and professional designations in an effort to stay at the cutting edge of planning, strategy and expertise.
-This is important to me and I encourage this with all staff in our firm.
+I enjoy continuing education.
+Over the years, I have obtained various licenses and professional designations in an effort to stay at the cutting edge of planning, strategy, and expertise.
+This is important to me, and I encourage this with all staff in our firm.

 Community Involvement and Personal Notes

 My wife and I have three children, so most of my free time is spent with them.
-It seems like we are at a ball field or gym most of the time and that brings us a lot of joy watching our kids learn new things and compete.
+It seems like we are at a ball field or gym most of the time.
+It brings us a lot of joy watching our kids learn new things and compete.
 I enjoy playing golf and tennis, as well as watching just about any kind of sport on TV.

 In 2011 I was recognized by the Business Journal of the Tri-Cities as one of 40 under Forty emerging stars of the business community.
-In 2015 I also participated in our local Chamber of Commerce’s local leadership program.
-I am a Paul Harris Fellow with Rotary International and over the years I have served terms on many non-profit boards in our community.
+In 2015 I participated in our local Chamber of Commerce’s leadership program.
+I am a Paul Harris Fellow with Rotary International, and over the years I have served terms on many non-profit boards in our community.